Why should you upgrade Metal Halide to LED? There are a myriad of reasons why LED is better.

 Replace 150 Watt Metal Halide: 30 Watt Retrofit Kit

 Replace 250 Watt Metal Halide: 75 Watt Retrofit Kit

 Replace 400 Watt Metal Halide: 100 Watt Retrofit Kit

 Replace 1000 Watt Metal Halide: 280 Watt Retrofit Kit

 8 Tips to Retrofitting Metal Halide Fixtures to LED

 1. Parts that need replacing

-Typically, we are replacing the bulb, ballast, and socket with LED Heads, LED Drivers, and mounting hardware.
+We replace the bulb, ballast, and socket with LED Heads, LED Drivers, and mounting hardware.

 Also remove the reflector inside the fixture.
-It is not needed (LED is directional and there is no light to reflect) and it opens the fixture space up for more cooling air space, which helps save you money on cooling costs.
+It is not needed (LED is directional and there is no light to reflect).
+And it opens the fixture space up for more cooling air space, which helps save you money on cooling costs.